AnselmoJimenez/Particle-Life/README.md

 # Particle-Life

-> An Interactive Particle-Life Simulation written in Python
+> An Interactive Particle-Life Simulation written in C